SeriousSneak/GamesWiki/BOTW & TOTK/BOTW/BOTW.md

 TOTAL NEEDED: 310

-For weapons it goes:  160 needed
+For weapons it goes:

 1, 2, 3, 5, 8, 12, 17 25, 35, 45, 55.

-For bows it goes:  25 needed (I think)
+For bows it goes:

 1, 2, 3, 5, 8, 12, 17, 25.

-For shields it goes:  125 needed
+For shields it goes:

 1, 2, 3, 4, 5, 10, 10, 10, 10, 10, 15, 15, 15, 15, 15, 20

 # All Upgrade Materials (Amiibo Armors Not Included)